 1. Keep Your Emergency Fund in High Yield Savings

 According to the Federal Reserve, 40% of households could not afford a $400 purchase from savings.
 If that sounds like you, it’s time to get started with an emergency fund.
 Using a high-yield savings account, you can save a little at a time for a rainy day or financial emergency.

 If your kid gets hurt and needs a visit to the ER, if your car sputters to a stop or if your furnace decides to stop working (on New Year’s Eve when it’s below freezing, of course), you can tap into that emergency fund instead of going into debt.

 I’ve kept my emergency fund in high-yield savings accounts for more than a decade.
 I’ve had few financial emergencies, but I never had a financial crisis thanks to my savings.

-2. Saving for Vacations or a Big Purchase
+2. Save for Vacations or any other Big Purchase